lexey111/model-validator/README.md

 }
 ```

-Here we can get consistency between model and state, a single source of truth:
+Here we can reach the consistency between model and state, and have a single source of truth:

 ```js
 const result = ValidationEngine.validate(UserData, UserValidation);